 We have come a long way from there…from the “work for Yoman for free in return for a learning opportunity” to today’s structured curriculum in equity research and strong suite of mentors along various tracks.
 Over these years, we have consistently nurtured success stories and it is indeed these Success Story that speak for ourselves.

 Getting into a front office finance role is never an easy task, but the good news is that we have some people around who can help guide you in your journey.
 According to me, one such person is Yoman who not only has a vast industry knowledge to share but is also willing to share his experiences and help mentor fresh blood.
 I have personally gained a lot through my association with Yoman and was one of his early interns.

 I initially started with doing assignments for Yoman that required company fundamental analysis, followed by summarizing articles related to economics and asset management industry.
 After graduating from this, I was tasked with attending IPO roadshows that gave me an overall understanding of the equity capital raising exercise.
 These were all very valuable experiences, something that cannot be taught in any classroom setting.
-All this helped me in my journey towards a successful break in Asset Management Industry.
+All this helped me in my journey towards a successful break into Asset Management Industry.
 While some people find Yoman as a tough (and sometimes eccentric) in his mentoring approach, I believe that you need this kind of attitude to succeed in this tough industry.
-At the end, the technical finance knowledge is not enough to get you the dream job in this industry, its the perseverance to survive tough/stressful interviews that eventually gets you through.
+At the end, the technical finance knowledge is not enough to get you the dream job in this industry, it’s the perseverance to survive tough/stressful interviews that eventually gets you through.
 These are some the skills that one can expect to pick up interning under Yoman.